akorshunov60/currency-changes/README.md

 - Slf4j
 - JUnit 5
 ***
+Spring Boot 2.3 added support for buildpacks.
+Put simply, instead of creating our own Dockerfile and building it using something like docker build, all we have to do is issue the following command:

+'$ ./gradlew bootBuildImage'

+For this to work, we need to have Docker installed and running.
 Then to start our container, we can simply run:

 'docker run -it -p18080:8080 currency-changes:1.0.0'

 As with our built image, we need to map the port to make our Spring Boot application accessible from outside Docker.